do-jonathan4/lfz-m1/exercises/javascript-conditionals-1/README.md

     - JavaScript Null: [**Click Me!**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null)
     - JavaScript Undefined: [**Click Me!**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined)
     - JavaScript NaN: [**Click Me!**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN)

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Why is it important to understand truthy and falsy values?
-- Why is typeof null an object?
-- What is the difference between null and undefined?
-- Why do you always use `===` for comparisons?